 Andy pitched 6 shutout innings.
 Joe Girardi didn't want to risk him any longer than that, as he's still working his way back up to full strength after coming off the Disabled List, and with the minor leagues' regular seasons ending, his "rehab starts" had to be at the major league level.

 So Joe sent Joba Chamberlain out to pitch the 7th.
 Good move, as Trampoline Boy got 3 straight easy groundouts.

 Joe sent Cory Wade out to pitch the 8th.
 Feasible move, as the Yankees were up 6-0.
 Even Wade can't blow that lead, right?
-Maybe he can: The first batter he faced was Pedro Florimon, a 25-year-old Dominican shortstop appearing in his 40th major league game, with exactly zero home runs and 9 RBIs at this level to his credit.
+Maybe he can: The 1st batter he faced was Pedro Florimon, a 25-year-old Dominican shortstop appearing in his 40th major league game, with exactly zero home runs and 9 RBIs at this level to his credit.
 Have I telegraphed the punch enough?
 (I know, I know: "What's a telegraph?
-Just how old ARE you, Uncle Mike?")
-Anyway, Florimon hit his first major league home run.
-Wade got 2 outs, and THEN Girardi's binder told him to replace Wade, with Justin Thomas, who got the last out in the 8th.
+Just how old are you, Uncle Mike?")
+Anyway, Florimon hit his 1st major league home run. ade got 2 outs, and then Girardi's binder told him to replace Wade, with Justin Thomas, who got the last out in the 8th.